GBU-43/B MOAB: Similar weapons

 During World War II, Royal Air Force Bomber Command used the Grand Slam, officially known as the "Bomb, Medium Capacity, 22,000 lb" 42 times.
 At 22000 lb total weight, these earthquake bombs were larger and heavier than the MOAB.
 However, half their weight was due to the cast high tensile steel casing necessary for penetrating the ground – up to 40 m – before exploding.
 The MOAB, in contrast, has a light 2900 lb aluminum casing surrounding 18,700 lb of explosive Composition H-6 material.

 The United States Air Force's T-12 Cloudmaker 44000 lb demolition bomb (similar in design to the Grand Slam), developed after World War II, carried a heavier explosive charge than the MOAB, but was never used in combat.

 In 2007, the Russian military announced that they had tested a thermobaric weapon nicknamed the "Father of All Bombs" ("FOAB").
-The weapon is claimed to be four times as powerful as the MOAB, but its specifications are widely disputed.
+The weapon is claimed to be four times as powerful as the MOAB, but its specifications are disputed.